babincc/flutter_workshop/addons/README.md

 Print statements can easily be forgotten and left in the code; later on, you'll see print statements coming out when running your program and not be able to find and remove them.

-`debug_log` remedies this by getting you to format your print statements in such a way that they can easily be found later on.
-It also has a feature that makes the `debug_log` statement more prominent in the console than a print statement (set `isImportant` to `true`).
+`DebugLog` remedies this by getting you to format your print statements in such a way that they can easily be found later on.
+It also has a feature that makes the `DebugLog` statement more prominent in the console than a print statement (set `isImportant` to `true`).

-Rather than just being a random print statement, `debug_log` makes a print statement with searchable parts.
+Rather than just being a random print statement, `DebugLog` makes a print statement with searchable parts.
 It formats the statement like so:

 ClassName/methodName: Debugging message set by developer